The Hard Truth About Soft Skills

 Assess soft skills during your hiring process.

 With SkillSurvey Reference and our Pre-Hire 360 reference process, we make it quick and easy to get meaningful, predictive insights on a candidate’s past performance.
-References provide feedback via one of our 350+ confidential, job-specific surveys which cover the core competencies and soft skills critical for success on the job.
+References provide feedback via one of the hundreds of confidential, job-specific surveys which cover the core competencies and soft skills critical for success on the job.